Using draft orders in B2B

 If you want to use different pricing and currency for a draft order, then change the market, but first, review the following impacts of changing the market on an order:

 - Taxes are included or excluded from item prices.
-For example, orders with a Unites States market exclude taxes from prices, while orders with a Great Britain market include taxes in prices.
+For example, orders with the United States market exclude taxes from prices, but orders with the Germany market include taxes in prices.

 Change the market for an order